-The Pharaohs were able to narrowly defeat the Super Eagles in Thursday's closely-contested game in the United Arab Emirates thanks to Hassan Mekki's winning goal
+The Pharaohs were able to narrowly defeat the Super Eagles in Thursday's highly contested game in the United Arab Emirates

 Nigeria lost 3-2 to Egypt in an international friendly match played in Dubai, the United Arab Emirates on Thursday evening.